jojees/project-genesis/k8s/context/CICD Strategy.md

 ### Ansible's Role in CI/CD

-Ansible plays a critical role in the CI/CD strategy, primarily for infrastructure management.
+Ansible plays a critical role in the CI/CD strategy, primarily for infrastructure management and application deployment.

 * **Infrastructure Provisioning:** Ansible playbooks are used for:
     * Initial provisioning and configuration of Raspberry Pi hosts for the K3s cluster.
     * Installation and setup of K3s itself.
-* **Self-Hosted Runner Management:** Ansible is responsible for the complete lifecycle management of the GitHub Actions self-hosted runners, including:
+* **Self-Hosted Runner Management:** Ansible is responsible for the complete lifecycle management of the GitHub Actions self-hosted runners.
-    * Deploying the runner application to the Kubernetes cluster.
-    * Ensuring necessary dependencies and tools are installed on the runner pods.
-    * Managing runner updates and cleanup.
-* **Future Deployment Orchestration:** While Helm is currently used for application deployments, Ansible could be extended to orchestrate `helm` commands or `kustomize` applications for more complex deployment scenarios, especially for `preprod`/`prod` environments.
+* **Application Deployment Orchestration:** Ansible is now used to encapsulate the declarative logic for `helm upgrade` commands, image tag updates, and other deployment steps, making the GitHub Actions workflow YAML cleaner and more maintainable.

 ### Integrated Security Scans (DevSecOps)